DerploidEntertainment/UnityUtil/src/Logging/Serilog.Sinks.Unity/README.md

 > [!NOTE]
 > Consider installing the following packages as well to get the best developer experience with Serilog in Unity projects:
 >
-> - [Serilog.Enrichers.Unity](../../Serilog.Enrichers.Unity/Documentation~/README.md) to enrich log events with additional Unity data
+> - [Serilog.Enrichers.Unity](../Serilog.Enrichers.Unity/README.md) to enrich log events with additional Unity data
-> - [Unity.Extensions.Serilog](../../Unity.Extensions.Serilog/Documentation~/README.md) for some other useful Serilog extension methods for Unity
+> - [Unity.Extensions.Logging](../Unity.Extensions.Logging/README.md) for some other useful Microsoft.Extensions.Logging extension methods for Unity
-> - [Unity.Extensions.Logging](../../Unity.Extensions.Logging/Documentation~/README.md) for some other useful Microsoft.Extensions.Logging extension methods for Unity
+> - [Unity.Extensions.Serilog](../Unity.Extensions.Serilog/README.md) for some other useful Serilog extension methods for Unity

 To use this sink with default settings, simply add the following to your app startup code: